Gray Anchoring: a New Computational Theory for Biological Color Constancy: Methods

-A logarithmic function is computationally necessary to make subtractive inhibition into an arithmetic division.
-This logarithmic transform is performed on each spectral band to facilitate reflectance estimation and achieve color constancy \citep{land1971lightness}.
-Note that this is the key operation ignored by Gao et al. in their color-opponent framework \citep{gao2013color,gao2015color}.
-Additionally, the logarithmic transform for the double opponent cells is also strongly suggested by Marr, i.e., “… the quantities R and G would have to be in logarithmic units.
-Such a cell would then act as capture detector of changes in color” \citep{marr2010vision}.
+Mathematically, a logarithmic function makes arithmetic division into a subtractive inhibition.
+As for the functional role of the logarithmic transform for the DO cells, Marr has strongly suggested that “… the quantities R and G would have to be in logarithmic units.
+Such a cell would then act as capture detector of changes in color” \cite{marr2010vision}.
 Computational analysis in the following will further solid the necessity of logarithmic transform before spatial or color opponent computation.

-According to the computational scheme I shown in Fig.\ref{FigSAB}(A).
-The input signals are firstly processed by the spatial opponent cells on each spectral band.
+According to the computational flow shown in Fig. \ref{FigCO}C, the input signals are firstly processed by the spatial opponent cells on each spectral band.
 For example, the on-center off-surround receptive fields will filter the signals as

 where $F$ represents a Gaussian filter that characterizes the surround function, and $\ast$ denotes the convolution operation.
 Note that the center region of the receptive field is represented with one pixel of the image for convenience in formulaic expression.
-The bars (e.g., $\overline{R_{log}^i}$ and $\overline{S_{log}^i}$) indicate the spatially weighted average values.
-This center-surround operation is widely employed to describe the receptive fields of neurons in the early visual system \citep{kuffler1953discharge,rodieck1965quantitative}.
-According to Retinex theory, this operator can recover reflectance ratios by accounting for the smoothing of illumination in a local region.
+The bars (e.g., $\overline{R_{log}^i}$ and $\overline{C_{log}^i}$) indicate the spatially weighted average values.
+This center-surround operation is widely employed to describe the receptive fields of neurons in the early visual system \cite{kuffler1953discharge,rodieck1965quantitative}.
+According to Retinex theory, this operator can recover reflectance ratios by accounting for the smoothing of illuminant in a local region.